- Class Notes

 If you experience significant stress or worry, changes in mood, or problems eating or sleeping this semester, whether because of CS50 or other courses or factors, please do not hesitate to reach out immediately, at any hour, to any of the course’s heads to discuss.
 Everyone can benefit from support during challenging times.
 Not only are we happy to listen and make accommodations with deadlines as needed, we can also refer you to additional support structures on campus, including, but not limited to, the below.

 CS50 does not require that students purchase any books, hardware, or software.
-While not required, having one’s own laptop is helpful, particularly for office hours.
-Students without their own laptops are encouraged to reach out at term’s start to the course’s instructor to discuss possibilities.
+While not required, having one’s own laptop (and webcam, if not built-in) is helpful, particularly for office hours.
+Students without their own laptops (or with a laptop without webcam) are encouraged to reach out at term’s start to the course’s instructor to discuss possibilities.

 The course’s philosophy on academic honesty is best stated as “be reasonable.”
 The course recognizes that interactions with classmates and others can facilitate mastery of the course’s material.
 However, there remains a line between enlisting the help of another and submitting the work of another.
 This policy characterizes both sides of that line.